svof/svof/Developer_readme.md

 ## How to add a new class
 1. Add any new afflictions given by the new class as explained above.
-2. Add the class and its skills in **svo.knownskills** table located in **svo (setup, misc, empty, funnies, dor) > Setup** so that svof can recognize them
+2. Add the class and its skills in **svo.knownskills** table located in **svo (setup, misc, empty, funnies, dor) > Setup** so that svof can recognize them.
+3. Add the class to the svo.classes table on **svo (install me in module manager) > svo Class Management** and if possible, add their main attack triggers, putting `svo.startedfighting("classname", matches[2])` on the script so that svo can recognize you are fighting said class.
+See the `Evileye` trigger for example.
-3. Add all of the class defences as explained above.
+4. Add all of the class defences as explained above.
-4. Add all of the class resources as well as new balances if applicable to the resources in **svo (setup, misc, empty, funnies, dor) > Setup**.
+5. Add all of the class resources as well as new balances if applicable to the resources in **svo (setup, misc, empty, funnies, dor) > Setup**.
 Find the `-- Class resources` commentary if you are lost.
     - In case of new balances or any useable resource that should be tracked whether they are on/off, create a svo.valid function for it in **svo (trigger functions) > Main trigger functions**.
 6. Add the class' prompttags (resources, balances, special forms, etc) for the custom prompt in **svo (custom prompt, serverside) > Custom prompt**.
 7. Update the public documentation with all the changes implemented.